louismullie/temp-data/markdown_final/19ac4bdf-cb18-7fe5-a3b3-e7fea6294d6b.md

 Introduction

 Chronic pain affects ∼30% of Americans, and this percentage continues to increase as the population ages.
-The prevalence of chronic pain has led to an increase in the prescription of opioid pain relievers; this is an attempt to minimize the detrimental impacts of this condition on patients’ quality of life, as conservative nonpharmacologic nonopioid therapies are often ineffective.
+The prevalence of chronic pain has led to an increase in the prescription of opioid pain relievers; this is an attempt to minimize the detrimental impacts of this condition on patients' quality of life, as conservative nonpharmacologic nonopioid therapies are often ineffective.
 Nevertheless, for many practitioners, opioids continue to be a mainstay of chronic pain management despite governmental and social scrutiny.
 Unfortunately, the improper use and diversion of prescription opioids have contributed to a national opioid crisis, including addiction and opioid overdose–related deaths.

 Opioids vary in both their ability to produce therapeutic effects and their potential for abuse.
-Differences in abuse potential are recognized by the Drug Enforcement Administration (DEA) Scheduling criteria; by DEA definition, “Schedule III drugs, substances, or chemicals are defined as drugs with a moderate to low potential for physical and psychological dependence.
-Schedule III drugs’ abuse potential is less than Schedule I and Schedule II drugs and more than Schedule IV”.
+Differences in abuse potential are recognized by the Drug Enforcement Administration (DEA) Scheduling criteria; by DEA definition, "Schedule III drugs, substances, or chemicals are defined as drugs with a moderate to low potential for physical and psychological dependence.
+Schedule III drugs' abuse potential is less than Schedule I and Schedule II drugs and more than Schedule IV".
 Most of the opioids indicated for chronic pain management fall into the Schedule II category.
-However, the optimal treatment of chronic pain should incorporate an individualized and clinically effective treatment approach on the basis of the patient’s risk/benefit profile with the least potential for physical and psychological dependence.
+However, the optimal treatment of chronic pain should incorporate an individualized and clinically effective treatment approach on the basis of the patient's risk/benefit profile with the least potential for physical and psychological dependence.

 Buprenorphine is a Schedule III opioid analgesic that was approved by the Food and Drug Administration (FDA) in 1981 as an injectable agent (Buprenex) for the treatment of moderate to severe pain (Figure 1).
 After the engineering of a sublingual (noninjectable) delivery system, buprenorphine was approved for the treatment of opioid use disorder (OUD).
 More recently, novel buprenorphine formulations have been FDA approved for the management of chronic pain.
 Buprenorphine buccal film (Belbuca, BioDelivery Sciences International, Inc, Raleigh, NC, USA) and the buprenorphine transdermal system (Butrans, Purdue Pharma, LP, Stamford, CT, USA) are the formulations indicated for the management of pain severe enough to require daily, around-the-clock, long-term opioid treatment for which alternative treatment options are inadequate.

 ---